-Hello creamsicles!
-Or as I prefer to call them…dreamsicles!
-Seriously can we can talk about how dreamy these pops are?
+Seriously, can we can talk about how dreamy these popsicles are?

 I was swooning over these when I popped them out of their moulds!
 And not only do they look beautiful, but they also taste friggin amazing!
 They’re filled with raspberry and coconut flavour and made of coconut cream and coconut yogurt, so they’re 100% all natural, dairy-free and vegan!

 For the darkest colour popsicles, I also added a little bit of freeze-dried dragonfruit powder to get that deep rich colour.
-This is of course totally optional and doesn’t add any taste, but it’s a great fun product I love to use in my recipes to make them a little more special.
+This is totally optional and doesn’t add any additional flavour, but it’s a great fun product I love to use in my recipes to make them a little more special.

 Creamy dreamy popsicles loaded with coconut and raspberry!